-We acknowledge that in past approval processes and via true-up mechanisms the cost of the electricity was passed to customers-with Aurizon Network filling the role of an on-seller of electricity 'at cost'.
+We acknowledge that in past approval processes and via true-up mechanisms, the EC tariff component has effectively been treated as a straight pass-through to customers-with Aurizon Network filling the role of an on-seller of electricity 'at cost'.
 In this regard, we note that in assessing Aurizon Network's 2017 DAU we maintained that:

-In practice this mechanism means that these costs are passed through at cost, with any difference between forecast and actual costs reconciled through an ex post adjustment to the EC component.20
+In practice this mechanism means that these costs are passed through at cost, with any difference between forecast and actual costs reconciled through an ex post adjustment to the EC component.18

 We are satisfied that the proposed change to the EC tariff component has been correctly calculated.
-We also maintain that the proposed change to the EC tariff component is reasonable.
+We also consider that the proposed change to the EC tariff component is reasonable.
+Our reasoning is based on the following:

-While the contract price Aurizon Network has agreed to for Q3 2022 is very high (in comparison to previous prices), it properly reflected the forward (market) prices in the NEM at the time the contract was entered into.
+• While the contract price Aurizon Network has agreed to for Q3 2022 is very high (in comparison to previous prices), it was properly reflective of the forward (market) prices in the NEM at the time the contract was entered into.